shadmsft/boot-camp-waf-opex/README.md

 1. Set the following Values
    1. Scale mode: Scale based on a metric
-   2. Rules: + Add Rule
+   2. Rules: + Add Rule - This will be the scale out rule

       ![image](./media/9a.png)